SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 The unfortunate truth is: We can't.
 This is for two reasons:
 1. The [OpenStack server creation API](https://docs.openstack.org/api-ref/compute/?expanded=create-server-detail#create-server)
-   does not allow us to define a storage class when deploying an image to a volume.
-The best we could do would be to chose `local` as destination instead in the `block_device_mapping_v2` paraters in the nova `POST` call and hope that the local disk happens to be an SSD.
-But hope is not how you want to operate your applications across SCS clouds.
+   does allow us to define a volume type when deploying an image to a volume only with recent API microversions (2.67 and newer).
+   Not all tools support this yet.
    Or we could revert to a two step process and create the volume in a separate step where we choose an appropriate `volume_type` in volume creation and then tell nova to boot from it.
 2. The SCS project has not yet standardized on a cinder storage type that makes a networked SSD type storage available across all IaaS layer SCS-compatible clouds.
 So even the inconvenient two step process